modelon-community/impact-client-js/README.md

 ## Development

-Clone this repository then:
+Clone this repository then install the impact-client-js dependencies:

 `npm install`

-to install the impact-client-js dependencies.

 The integration tests manage credentials using [dotenv](https://github.com/motdotla/dotenv).
 Create a `.env` file in the root of the repository by copying .env.example and filling out the values.
 See [Authentication](#Authentication) to see how to obtain the required credentials.